-Feral cats are born and live without any human contact.
+Feral cats are not stray or community cats.
+Feral cats are born outdoors and live without any substantial human contact.
 Feral cats are afraid of people; you can’t hold them or pet them, and they must be caught using a humane trap.
-Stray cats are homeless or abandoned domestic cats.
+Stray or community cats are homeless or abandoned domestic, "pet", cats.

 The Humane Society of Southern Arizona’s Trap Neuter Return program is dedicated to reducing feral cat overpopulation and improving feral cats’ quality of life.

 HSSA provides information and education to the community about humane colony management.
 Our Low-cost Spay & Neuter Clinic offers appointment-free sterilization and vaccination of feral cats.

 Trapped cats can be brought to our clinic between 8 and 9 am Tuesday-Saturday.
 If you are trapping more than two cats, please call and let the clinic know in advance.
 Cats must be in humane traps, one cat per trap.
 Kittens must be 3 months/3lbs to be eligible for HSSA’s TNR program.
 Please do not transport trapped cats in the trunk of a car or the open back of a truck.
 Use a tarp to protect your car seats.
 Do not stack traps on top of one another.

 Cats can die of heat stroke very quickly in our desert environment.
 Do not set any traps during a monsoon or when a storm is expected, or during excessive heat advisories.

 Help support our TNR program, donate online today.

 Need help getting started?